ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

-As examples we have that the [digon](https://en.wikipedia.org/wiki/Digon) is a $1$-design, the [triangle](https://en.wikipedia.org/wiki/Triangle) is a $2$-design and so on.
+As examples we have that the [digon](https://en.wikipedia.org/wiki/Digon) is a $1$-design, the [triangle](https://en.wikipedia.org/wiki/Triangle) is a $2$-design, the [square](https://en.wikipedia.org/wiki/Square) a $3$-design,
+and so on.

-So we have a polynomial of degree $5$, we should use a $6$-gon (hegaxon) as our $5$-design.
+Thus if we have a polynomial of degree $5$, we should use a $6$-gon (hexagon) as our $5$-design.

-What then are the points will we need to evaluate the polynomial
+What then are the points we will need to evaluate the polynomial
 $f(x,y)$ at in order to compute the average we seek?
 Those are simply the points corresponding to the vertex corners of the polygon.